nhu-yen-315/Bicycles-manufacturing-analysis-dashboard-with-Power-BI/README.md

-# 📊 Project title: Bicycles manufacturing analysis dashboard with Power BI
+# 📊 Analyze operation performance at Adventureworks - bicyle manufacturer with Power BI

 ![image](https://github.com/user-attachments/assets/61d18000-d346-45a7-a424-a1e9b2f43735)